abstracta/browser-copilot/agent-extended/README.md

     * `urlRegex`: Regular Expression to match the request URL to.
 When not specified all request URLs will match.
     * `requestMethods`: The request must use one of the provided methods.
 E.g.: `["GET", "POST"]`.
 When not specified then any request method will match.
     * `resourceTypes`: The types of resources that may be retrieved by the request.
 E.g.: `["main_frame", "sub_frame"]`.
 Check [here](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/declarativeNetRequest/ResourceType) for a list of resource types.
+    * `event`: Species either `onBeforeRequest` or `onCompleted` to identify if the actions should be triggered before the http request is made or after it completed.
+To be albe to use the request body in an action (for example in `recordInteraction`) it is required to use the `onBeforeRequest` event.
+When not specified `onCompleted` is used.
     * More to come :)
   * `actions`: specifies the actions to be taken when the rule conditions are met.
     * `activate`: